OwnersUp/ownersup.com/_posts/2021-09-27-heres-why-all-entrepreneurs-should-read-the-e-myth-by-michael-gerber.md

 No. A low-value task is the type of work that won’t necessarily grow your business.&nbsp;

-Michael Gerber in *The E-myth* places little value in the technical work--which might seem counterintuitive.&nbsp;
+Michael Gerber in *The E-myth* places little value in the technical work–which might seem counterintuitive.&nbsp;

 But you need to think of the actual responsibilities of an owner.
 Before, when you had a “job,” your technical work stood for something.
 Because that’s what an owner paid you to do.
 Whereas an owner isn’t paying themselves to perform a particular job.